 In classical times, most astronomers tended to double as mathematicians because attempts to track the heavens tended to depend so heavily upon the latest mathematical techniques.
 Aristarchus was no exception to this rule.
 We can imagine him as a colleague and perhaps friend of Euclid in Alexandria, perhaps a little later of Archimedes.
 As we’ll see, Archimedes was at the very least thoroughly familiar with Aristarchus’s writings.

 The one complete treatise of Aristarchus that has survived — sadly, not the one where he broached the theory of heliocentrism — is entitled On the Sizes and Distances of the Sun and Moon.
-In it, he attempts to determine those things by observing the heavenly bodies in question, both under normal conditions and during a lunar eclipse, and then applying trigonometry to the angles and ratios which he has collected.
+In it, he attempts to determine those things by observing the heavenly bodies in question, both under normal conditions and during a lunar eclipse, and then applying trigonometry to the angles and ratios he has collected.
 He gives his solutions not as fixed distances but as ratios to the radius of the Earth, the latter being itself an unknown quantity at this juncture in history.

 On the surface, it isn’t a terribly impressive piece of work.
 He does come surprisingly close to the real size of the Moon in offering up a figure of .35 Earth-radii; the correct figure is .29 Earth-radii.
 Yet he believes the Sun to have a radius about 6.7 times that of the Earth, rather than the 109 Earth-radii we now know to be the case.
 He is also well off the mark when it comes to the distances of both heavenly bodies from the Earth.

 He says nothing in this particular paper about whether he believes the Sun to revolve around the Earth or vice versa.
-He may simply not have considered the question relevant to his present goals — or it may have been this very treatise, flawed though it is, that moved his thinking in the direction of the great truth about our position in the solar system which he would later reveal to an unwelcoming world.
+He may simply not have considered the question relevant to his present goals — or it may have been this very treatise, flawed though it is, that moved his thinking in the direction of the great truth about our status in the universe which he would later reveal to an unwelcoming world.
 For, in marked contrast to the extensive calculations that went into On the Sizes and Distances of the Sun and Moon, his heliocentrism is directly supported by no mathematics or even empirical observations that have come down to us.
 It may instead have arisen, at least initially, strictly from a discomfort with the fundamental incongruity which he had described in that other paper: the idea of a Sun with a diameter 6.7 times that of the Earth orbiting our little planet rather than vice versa.

 As it is, though, we learn about Aristarchus’s earthshaking insight only secondhand.
 Archimedes mentions it in a digression within a treatise of his own, one which we’ve met before: in fact, the very same treatise in which he employs his new system of writing extremely large numbers to estimate how many grains of sand would fit into the universe.